Skip to main content

 This information is a guide and should not be used as a substitute for professional legal advice.

-There are laws about what can be in a rental agreement (lease), the bond you are asked to pay and how much rent you are asked for in advance.
-The law also specifies items such as the condition report that you must be given at the start of a new rental.
+There are laws about what can be in a lease (officially called a rental agreement), the bond and how much rent you pay in advance.
+The law also specifies what you must be given at the start of your tenancy, such as the condition report.

 Applying for a rental property